tctianchi/NandgameSolution/README.md

 A traditional [D latch](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#Gated_D_latch).

 Note: If you use "select1" in this level, unfortunately this is not correct in reality and can only exist in the game.
-If we expand the "select1" in this solution, we will find that the output is connected to an [SR nand latch](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#SR_NAND_latch), in which it is illegal when S' = 0, R' = 0 at the same time.
+If we expand the "select1" in this solution, we will find that the output is connected to an [SR nand latch](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#SR_NAND_latch), in which it is illegal when S' = 0, R' = 0 (when st = 1 and d = 1) at the same time.

 ![H.5.1 Latch](img/H.5.1-Latch.png)